 Persons should get tested for TB by their doctor or local health department if they

-• have spent time with a person known or suspected to have active TB disease; or
+- have spent time with a person known or suspected to have active TB disease

-• have HIV infection or another condition that weakens the immune system and puts them at high risk for active TB disease; or
+- have HIV infection or another condition that weakens the immune system and puts them at high risk for active TB disease

-• are from a country where active TB disease is very common (most countries in Latin America and the Caribbean, Africa, Asia, Eastern Europe, and Russia); or
+- are from a country where active TB disease is prevalent (most countries in Latin America and the Caribbean, Africa, Asia, Eastern Europe, and Russia)

-• live somewhere in the United States where active TB disease is more common such as a homeless shelter, migrant farm camp, prison or jail, or some nursing homes); or
+- live somewhere in the United States where active TB disease is more common such as a homeless shelter, migrant farm camp, prison or jail, or some nursing homes)

 If you or someone you know thinks that they might be infected, a visit to the doctor is definitely in order.
 Medical evaluation should include taking a complete medical history, physical examination, TB testing (PPD or blood test), chest x-ray and other lab tests deemed appropriate by your physician.